dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 When code is fully annotated with type annotations, models can easily complete them just by reasoning locally.
-On the other hand, without type annotations, models have to reason a lot more globally, so it takes them a lot longer to reason about nullability that flows through multiple functions.
+On the other hand, without type annotations, models have to reason a lot more globally, so it takes them a lot longer to learn how to reason about nullability information that flows through multiple functions.
 When nullability flows through three or more functions, current state-of-the-art completion models stop being able to reason about it.
+\AT{can't raelly make this claim without testing on 4.5.
+I think we can say "top" which is vauger?}

 <div class="robotdiv">
 ![](images/robot-brain-blue.png){.codelogo}\